irisnet/testnets/Game Of Genesis/get-started/Setup-a-validator-node.md

 Once you have created your own address, please comment this issue with your address and you could receive 1,000iris soon.
 Each team will receivce once, then you could use these tokens to stake as a validator.
 The following command is used to check the balance of your account:
 ```
-iriscli account <ACCOUNT> --node=http://localhost:36657
+iriscli account <ACCOUNT>
 ```
-### claim tokens
+### Claim Tokens

 Please reply this [issue](https://github.com/irisnet/testnets/issues/69) with the generated address.
-The team will send you 10000IRIS after verfication.
+The team will send you 1000*10^18iris after verfication.

 ## Create A Validator